Accessibility/Language Access

 For Nevada DMV Employees

-Employees with concerns regarding ADA issues should contact their Agency Human Resource or Personnel representative or file a complaint online through the state Division of Human Resource Management .
+Employees with concerns regarding ADA issues should contact their agency Human Resource or Personnel representative or file a complaint online through the state Division of Human Resource Management .